Sunday, September 13, 2015

 Post Consumption Impression -- 2 out of 3 mugs

-At first, I anticipated a medicinal horror.
-However, the odd smell resulted in a tasty yet odd root beer.
-I enjoy the smoothness, yet it has a strong medicinal taste.
-It may perfectly balance honey and vanilla with the wintergreen and licorice.
-This is one for you if you like smooth root beers with various flavor blends.
+Initially, I anticipated a medicinal horror.
+However, the peculiar aroma resulted in a delectable yet unusual root beer.
+I appreciate its smoothness, albeit with a pronounced medicinal undertone.
+It harmoniously blends honey and vanilla with the wintergreen and licorice flavors.
+This is an ideal choice for those who enjoy smooth root beers with diverse flavor combinations.

 Would I recommend this at 7.5 out of 12 mugs?

-This is one for you if you like smooth root beers with various flavor blends.
-It was too medicinal.
-I would purchase it again over most commercial brands like Barq’s, A&W, or Dad’s.
+If you enjoy smooth root beers with diverse flavor combinations, this product is a suitable choice.
+However, it had a medicinal taste.
+Nevertheless, I would consider purchasing it again over most commercial brands such as Barq’s, A&W, or Dad’s.

 Please comment if you believe this beverage is better or worse than mine.